Whispers From the Past

 • Children can grind dried corn on an authentic grinding stone.

 • Puppet show on “Bean Woman” which explains a Three Sisters Garden.
-This type of garden includes corn, beans and squash – all crops that are interdependent.
+See this type of garden that includes corn, beans and squash – all crops that are interdependent.

-Demonstrations: Music, dancing, hunting, fishing, beading, planting, corn grinding, gourd carving, basketry and clay pot fabrication and decoration
+Demonstrations: Music, dancing, hunting, fishing, beading, planting, corn grinding, basketry, drum making and clay pot fabrication and decoration

-Hands-on activities: Children and their parents were able to recreate pottery, gourd crafts, Cherokee leaf pounding, corn grinding, and bead weaving.
+Hands-on activities: Children will be able to recreate pottery, gourd crafts, Cherokee leaf pounding, corn grinding, and bead weaving.
 They will also able to play authentic Native American games and observe Native American dances.

 Whispers activities are aligned with standards from the Alabama Course of Study.
 Children will demonstrate knowledge of prehistoric and historic American Indian cultures by participating in activities of early Native Americans.